Ask the Expert: Body Odor Remedies for Those Who Sweat a Lot

 This modern deo powder doesn’t just eliminate bacteria.
 Just like deodorant, it also has a fresh scent that masks any unpleasant body odor.

-Some antiperspirants also help address sweat, which can induce body odor.
+, which can induce body odor.
 They usually come in various formats such as roll-ons, aerosols, sticks, and even creams.
 Consumers can choose based on price point and the desired sensorial they want from their antiperspirant product.

 How Does an Antiperspirant Work?